Eliza Hamilton Holly: Later life

 Eliza was widowed on June 26, 1842.
 That year, she moved with her mother to 63 Prince Street in Lower Manhattan, which had previously been the home of President James Monroe and Samuel L. Gouverneur.

 In 1848, she and her mother moved to Washington, D.C.
 They lived near the White House in a house on H Street, where they entertained many guests.
 On New Year's Day of 1853 alone, their visitors included General Winfield Scott, New York Senator William H. Seward, and President Millard Fillmore.
 A month after their first meeting with President Fillmore in their house, Eliza and her mother dined at the White House with Fillmore and his wife.

-Eliza continued to care for her mother until 1854, when her mother died at age 97.
-After her mother's death, it is believed possible that Eliza influenced or expedited the creation of the biography of her father by her brother John Church Hamilton, as she chastised him for his overdue writing based upon their mother's imperative that "Justice shall be done to the memory of my Hamilton."
+Eliza continued to care for her mother until 1854, when she died at age 97.
+After her mother's death, it is believed that Eliza influenced or expedited the creation of the biography of her father by her brother John Church Hamilton, as she chastised him for his overdue writing based upon their mother's imperative that "Justice shall be done to the memory of my Hamilton."

-Eliza Hamilton Holly died in Washington, D.C. on October 17, 1859 due to unknown causes.
-It is theorized she died to an unknown sickness, in the memoirs of her friend, Marian Gouverneur, it says that she had been sick for at least a month before her death, which was likely the cause.
+Eliza Hamilton Holly died in Washington, D.C., on October 17, 1859, due to an unknown illness.
+According to the memoirs of her friend, Marian Gouverneur, she had been sick for at least a month before her death.

 She and her husband left no descendants.
 She was buried in Westchester County, New York at Sleepy Hollow Cemetery, where her sister Angelica Hamilton had been buried two years earlier; in 1878, their brother James Alexander Hamilton was also buried there.